jonathanw82/myfavoritetune/README.md

 #### Home
 The home page is made up of a hero image with branding logo, a search box and a call to action button.

+#### Album track box
+The album track box consists of total track and the number displayed to the top right the album title below centre, the album image rotating centre followed by the track listings with sound sample with play/pause volume controls in-between each, with a call to action button bottom right to close the box.

 ### Technology’s used will include:
 HTML5, CSS3, Bootstrap, Javascripy, Gitpod, Sublime text and Balsamiq Mockup 3.